shanilevy/gradle-bintray-plugin/README.md

 }
 apply plugin: 'com.jfrog.bintray'
 ```
-* make sure the plugin exists for every sub-project

 **Gradle Compatibility:**
 When using Gradle publications or when using `filesSpec` for direct file uploads, you'll need to use Gradle 2.x; Otherwise, the plugin is compatible with Gradle 1.12 and above.